-- 2.1 The overall aim of obtaining this data is to provide an assessment of who comes to visit the town centre, what their socio-economic background is likely to be, how close they feel to the people around them in terms of community cohesion and how they travel to the town centre. - 2.2 The town centre's car parking capacity (in and around the town centre) is also included to account for the fact that a large proportion of visitors to many town centres still travel to them using their own means of private transport in a similar way to how they would visit out-of-town shopping malls.
+The overall aim of obtaining this data is to provide an assessment of who comes to visit the town centre.

+The town centre's car parking (in and around the town centre) is included to account for the fact that a large proportion of visitors to many town centres still travel to them using their own means of private transport in a similar way to how they would visit out-of-town shopping malls.

-2.3 Footfall
+2.1 Footfall

-- 2.3.1 Footfall refers to the number of people walking up and down a given town centre (or single street) regardless of their reasons for doing so.
-Typical reasons may include shopping, a pleasant stroll, going to work or college, to the cinema or for a meal, accessing public services, visiting friends or simply passing through. - 2.3.2 Footfall is often linked to the level of attractiveness of a location and its ability to satisfy customer and visitor needs and expectations successfully. - 2.3.3 The information below provides a summary of the 10 minute footfall counts for 2014, 2013, 2009, 2008 and 1999.
-The 10 minute average has been calculated across the whole week (weekday and weekend counts). - 2.3.4 It should be noted that different methodology was used to collect data for footfall counts in 1999 and 2008/2009. - 2.3.5 The methodology used in 2014 & 2013 is as per the guidance stated in the 'Successful Town Centres Developing Effective Strategies: Indicators Toolkit'.
+- 2.1.1 Footfall refers to the number of people walking up and down a given town centre (or single street) regardless of their reasons for doing so.
+Typical reasons may include shopping, a pleasant stroll, going to work or college, to the cinema or for a meal, accessing public services, visiting friends or simply passing through. - 2.1.2 Footfall is often linked to the level of attractiveness of a location and its ability to satisfy customer and visitor needs and expectations successfully. - 2.1.3 The information below provides a summary of the 10 minute footfall counts for 2015, 2014, 2013, 2009, 2008 and 1999.
+The 10 minute average has been calculated across the whole week (weekday and weekend counts). - 2.1.4 It should be noted that different methodology was used to collect data for footfall counts in 1999 and 2008 2015. - 2.1.5 The methodology used in 2015 2013 is as per the guidance stated in the 'Successful Town Centres Developing Effective Strategies: Indicators Toolkit'.
 The methodology stated in this document should be used to repeat the data collection on an annual basis.
 Data was collected in one location on a Wednesday, Friday and Saturday for 1 hour starting at 10.30.
-Footfall was recorded for both sides of the street - 2.3.6 10 Minute Average Summary Comparison 2014, 2013, 2009, 2008, 1999
+Footfall was recorded for both sides of the street.